sumitchoudharySEM/Rent-It-Up/README.md

-# Rent It Up - Renting NFT Marketplace
+# RENT IT UP - Renting NFT Marketplace

 Rent It Up is a decentralized marketplace for renting non-fungible tokens (NFTs) built fully on-chain on Flow Blockchain.
 It allows users to browse, rent, and list NFTs for rent.
 The platform aims to provide a seamless experience for both NFT owners and renters, enabling them to engage in the emerging trend of NFT renting.